microsoft/purview-data-governance-masterclass/Lab-09 - Data Quality Management.md

 ![Assign Action](./assets/assign-dq-action.jpg)

-To see actions that are assigned to you, click on the My item tab in the actions list.
+To see actions that are assigned to you, click on the My Items tab in the actions list.
 This will show you all the actions that are assigned to you.
 You can then click on the action to view the details and take the necessary steps to remediate the issue.
+You will learn this in [Lab 10: Health Management Actions](./Lab-10%20-%20Health%20Management%20Actions.md).

 **✨ Pro Tip:** Data Quality actions are not the same as [Health actions](https://learn.microsoft.com/purview/data-estate-health-actions).
 Health actions and Data Quality actions are two separate lists of actions which requires different permissions to view and manage.
-Health actions where covered in [Lab 11: Data Estate Health Actions](./Lab-11%20-%20Data%20Estate%20Health%20Actions.md).
+Health actions will be covered in [Lab 10: Health Management Actions](./Lab-10%20-%20Health%20Management%20Actions.md).

 ### Step 15: Set up Data Quality Alerts